matthiasdemuzere/w2w/JOSS/paper.md

    * Use the [LCZ Generator](https://lcz-generator.rub.de/) to make a LCZ map for your ROI.
 See also [here](https://www.wudapt.org/create-lcz-classification/) for more information.
 When using LCZ maps produced with the LCZ Generator, by default the Gaussian filtered LCZ map is used ($-l = 1$).

 # Workflow
-The goal of the Python-based `W2W` tool is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model (Noah/SLUCM, @Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).
+The goal of the Python-based `W2W` tool is to obtain an inner WRF domain file (*geo_em.d0X.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model (Noah/SLUCM, @Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).

 To get to that point, a number of sequential steps are required: